UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 1
 ```

-we use `.shape` to find the number of elements in each dimension
+We use `.shape` to find the number of elements in each dimension:

 ``` python
 array1.shape